 The applicant may build the development in phases.
 If the development is to be phased the applicant shall submit a phasing plan to the City Engineer for approval with the development application.
 The timing and extent or scope of public improvements and the conditions of development shall be determined by the City Council on subdivision applications and by the City Engineer on other development applications.

-Response: The development will not be phased.
+Response: Phasing is not proposed.

 Section 74.120 Public Improvements.